honmanyau/walkthroughs/a001-expressjs-session-based-authentication.md

 * Web API
 * Working knowledge of NPM, NodeJS and ExpressJS

 Some things in this walkthrough may seem unnecessary to the more experienced reader—those things (often in the form of code comments) are included in the hope that the more naive readers can still benefit from this walkthrough.

 ## General Notes

 ### Regarding `console` Methods

 Since this is a learning exercise, being able to visualise the flow of data and data themelves, various `console` methods are used liberally.

-However, the `console` methods (such as `console.log()`) are commented out to emphasis the fact that they could leak impelementation detail in production code.
+However, the `console` methods (such as `console.log()`) are commented out to emphasis the fact that they could leak implementation detail in production code.
 A linter would usually be used to catch these statements during development.

 ## Setup